-- a) If you become eligible for a qualification as a direct result of an award of RPL credit awarded for study undertaken elsewhere towards your qualification, the qualification date will be the date that credit was awarded. - b) If you have not registered for a qualification but you meet the credit requirement that makes you eligible for a qualification, including an award of RPL credit, and you subsequently register for that qualification, the qualification date will either be - the first qualification date that falls after you have met the credit requirement that made you eligible for the qualification by successful completion of Open University modules; or - (ii) the date that RPL credit was awarded, whichever was the latest.
+- a) If you become eligible for a qualification as a direct result of an award of RPL credit awarded for study undertaken elsewhere towards your qualification, having already successfully completed your Open University modules, the qualification date will be the date that credit was awarded. - b) If you have not registered for a qualification but you meet the credit requirement that makes you eligible for a qualification, including an award of RPL credit, and you subsequently register for that qualification, the qualification date will either be: - the first qualification date that falls after you have met the credit requirement that made you eligible for the qualification by successful completion of Open University modules; or - (ii) the date that RPL credit was awarded, whichever was the latest.